 Student Name: ID#

 (please print)

 Address: Phone:

 Cell:

-d the program handbook for Edison State Community College tions necessary regarding the handbook.
+I have read and understand the program handbook for Edison State Community College's EMS Program.
+I have asked questions necessary regarding the handbook.

-progression through the program u e requirements listed in the handbook may result in a delay in until requirements are met, or removal from the program.
-I adhere to the rules in the handbook.
-I knowingly and
+Failure to comply with the requirements listed in the handbook may result in a delay in progression through the program until requirements are met, or removal from the program.
+I acknowledge and agree that I will adhere to the rules in the handbook.
+I knowingly and voluntarily signed this document.

-Date:

-(Signature)